-2020 might just be the year of stress.
+This year might be the year of stress.
 What we need is its counterpart: resilience.
 We’re all facing chronic stress, whether it comes from the economy, the virus, the political situation, or the unending uncertainty and doom that the news cycle projects.
 Unease and anxiety push us toward feeling despair and maybe even hopelessness.
 We get stuck in the cycle of wondering when in the world we’ll achieve some sort of normalcy, and, due to the coronavirus, we are attempting to make our way through this crazy world without our normal routines or support system.

 Resilience is the capacity to bounce back when we’ve dealt with adversity.
 It’s tied to being able to rapidly activate a stress response, but then quickly and efficiently terminate it once it’s no longer needed.
 In other words, it is being able to turn on and then turn off stress, a capacity we all could use right now.

 Resilience is tied to having low levels of denial and the ability to face your fears.
 Being able to face whatever challenge is thrown your way, not through delusion, but with realistic optimism.
 A belief that it may be really difficult, but that we possess the skills and ability to get through what comes our way.
-The The School of Life echoes this definition, “The capacity to remain confident is therefore to a significant extent a matter of having internalized a correct narrative about what difficulties we are likely to encounter.”
+The School of Life echoes this definition, “The capacity to remain confident is therefore to a significant extent a matter of having internalized a correct narrative about what difficulties we are likely to encounter.”